The world's most involved dads

 These guys are the world champions of paternal involvement – Aka fathers look after their babies more than fathers in any other known society.
 On average, they hold, or are in close proximity to, their infants 47 per cent of the time.

 These dads are believed to pick up, cuddle and play with their babies at least five times as often as fathers in other societies.

 The Aka even keep their babies close when they’re drinking palm wine – their equivalent of nipping down to the pub.
 And at night they are often the ones to settle them.
 They clean and change their infants and, if the mothers aren’t around, will even offer their nipples for a soothing suck.

 One reason for this unusually tight bond is the intimate relationship between husband and wife.
 Throughout the day couples hunt, prepare food and socialise together.
 The more time the parents spend together, the closer dads are to their babies.

 The exemplary behaviour of these dads has been reported by Barry Hewlett, an American anthropologist who carried out a 15-year study of the tribe.
 Hewlett says the more caretaking an Aka father does, the more he wants to do.
 He also claims that, unlike Western dads, the Aka don’t say they prefer toddlers or older children.

-The Aka, named Best Dads in the World by the Fatherhood Institute, are an inspiration to us all.
+The Aka, are an inspiration to us all.